 The Path Of Credit Card Default

 When you miss just one credit card payment, don’t panic, as it does not necessarily mean you are automatically in credit card default.
 In order to avoid the path of credit card default however, you will want to pay your bill as soon as possible.
 If you do not and your account goes 30 then to 60 and 90 days delinquent you can expect to start getting calls from your credit card company asking for their money.
-Additionally, you will be racking up late payment fees and interest fees.
+Additionally, you will be racking up late payment fees, interest fees, and, if you are using a rewards credit card for airline miles, you will lose your rewards points.
 Usually after your card reaches 180 days delinquency your debt will be forwarded on to a debt collection agency.

 The collection agency will now be in charge of trying to collect the debt and they will do just about anything they deem necessary to get the delinquent money from you.
 The debt settlement company can also choose to file suit against you for the money owed and work towards injunctions to garnish your wages.